dimagi/service-monitor/README.rst

 4. SMS to Send - This is the SMS that will be sent to monitor gateway responsiveness.
 5. Valid Response Regex - Optionally, a regular expression used to validate the response from the gateway.
 If blank, any response is considered valid.
 6. Email list - A pipe-delimited list of recipients of the notification emails for this service.
+7. Ping interval minutes - The number of minutes between each ping of the service.
+8. Timeout minutes - The number of minutes to wait before determining that the service has timed out.

 * To create an HTTP Service, fill out the following information: